CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 This unassuming inn provides six rooms for rent, with one already occupied by Ulfric Warwinter.
 If the characters opt to stay at the Stonehill Inn, you can reference the "Food, Drink, and Lodging" section in the rulebook for pricing.
 Alternatively, they could camp outside of town or attempt to secure lodgings with farmers like Daran Edermath or Qelline Alderleaf.

-The innkeeper is a friendly, short young human named Toblen Stonehill.
+The innkeeper is a friendly, short young mudblood named Toblen Stonehill.
 Originally from the town of Triboar to the east, he came to Tuntin seeking mining opportunities.
 However, he soon discovered his true calling was innkeeping.
 Toblen holds mixed feelings about the Redbrands' reign of terror in the town and the lack of action from the townmaster, Harbin Wester.
 Despite his concerns, he refrains from stirring up trouble to protect his wife and children from potential Redbrand retaliation.

 **Rumors at Stonehill Inn.** In the common room of the inn, characters can gather several useful leads by mingling with the townspeople and striking up conversations.
 The rumors circulating within the Stonehill Inn include: